anurajennai/URL-Bookmarker/README.md

 # URL-Bookmarker
 Local Application to bookmark and List URLs.
 This application allows users to store URLs for later reading.
 A due date can be provided.
 There are two tabs for Input and Display.
 Display listing allows items to be deleted.
-Updation functionality for due date is also provided.
-Besides, list may be sorted by Due Date or Stored Date.
+List may be sorted by Due Date or Stored Date.

 ## Install Deopendencies
 ```